 Usually the decision on which type of auction to have for the seller depends on several factors that only the seller can answer.
 During our consultation and discovery process we will be able to answer that based upon all the relevant facts and identified constraints.
 We should be able to provide solutions to your unique situation once we understand the situation and your goals.

-The seller should be able to provide clear title to all the assets being sold.
+The seller should be able to provide a clear title to all the assets being sold.
 In some cases, if there are liens, we will need to work with lenders and seek their prior approval for the sale.
-The seller must also provide access to the assets or real estate and insure that we will continue to have access for the removal or transfer period.
-We may also need to work with the landlord in some cases which we have done in the past.
+The seller must also provide access to the assets or real estate and ensure that we will continue to have access for the removal or transfer period.
+We may also need to work with the landlord in some cases, which we have done in the past.
 We work hard to offer solutions to problems that some might see as insurmountable.

-We will provide services that include cleanup, setup, organizing, advertising and auction management including supervised removal when necessary.
+We will provide services that include cleanup, setup, organizing, advertising, and auction management, including supervised removal when necessary.

 Once we agree and sign a contract, how long can we expect the process to take?